NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Foreward

-This South East (SE) Advancing Practice guidance has been designed to support organisations in our region in enabling advanced practice transformation across services, to help build the advanced practice workforce of the future to have a positive impact in pathways of care for our people.
+This South East (SE) Advancing Practice guidance has been designed to support organisations in our region with their advanced practice transformation across services, to help build the advanced practice workforce of the future, ensuring a positive impact in pathways of care for our people.

-Our South East multi-professional advanced practitioner workforce continues to grow, and our practitioners are making a significant contribution to leading and responding to population health priorities.
-Our aim is to drive education and training quality to ensure advanced practitioners are not only fit for 21st century care but that best use is made of their skills and expertise to address these priorities.
-We want to thank all our colleagues and partners who work in partnership with us.
+We want to thank all our colleagues, employers, and HEI partners who work in partnership with us.
 Our continued shared passion and determination will mean we are and can continue to make a difference for the people in the South East.

 Sarah Goodhew